FOI-Bioinformatics/nanometa_live/README.md

 nanometa-live -p ${working_dir}
 ```

+You might need to click or `ctrl` + click the port link that appears in your terminal to open the GUI.

 To terminate the process, use the `Shut down program` button in the interface, or press `Ctrl+C` in the terminal multiple times if needed.

 ### Step 7: Explore the GUI